The 12th date of December holds an important position for the Kenyans, as it marks two special events in the history of Kenya:

 These nationalist movements were instrumental in politicizing the disappointed Kenyan people, and the KAU played a major role during the Mau uprising a couple of years later.

 The First World War in Europe affected Kenya, with numerous local Kenyans drafted to help British troops in defeating German resistance in Tanzania.
-According to the British officials, around 24 000 Africans from this region died during this campaign, although others contend that the death toll was a lot higher.
+According to British officials, around 24 000 Africans from this region died during this campaign, although others contend that the death toll was a lot higher.

 Kenyans were also badly affected upon by the Crown Lands Ordinance of 1915, an order that swept away most native local land rights.

 Kenya’s job in World War II had a similar impact.
-Around 47,000 African Kenyans volunteered to battle in the British war effort, which helped British in defeating the Italian force in Ethiopia, and many others Kenyans helped the campaign by raising crops for the British.
+Around 47,000 African Kenyans volunteered to battle in the British war effort, which helped the British in defeating the Italian force in Ethiopia, and many others Kenyans helped the campaign by raising crops for the British.

 In spite of the help given by the African Kenyans, the British made few concessions to the popular demands for land equity.
 The colonial policies dissolved the rights of the African population.
 The land was purchased up by the colonial government, primarily in the most fertile upland territories, to be cultivated by white settlers.
 The Kikuyu, Masai and Nandi tribes were driven out from their properties or constrained into poorly paid work.